 International Business

-The International Business program at Fairfield University draws from interdisciplinary faculty in both the Dolan School of Business and the College of Arts and Sciences to prepare students for the challenges of business in a global context.
+The International Business program at Fairfield University is an interdisciplinary program, which draws on the expertise of faculty from in both the Dolan School of Business and the College of Arts and Sciences to prepare students for the challenges of business in a global context.
 Students explore geography, economics, politics, anthropology, and more as they learn to productively engage various forms of diversity and pursue business and economic development across a variety of social and environmental contexts.
 Each International Business major chooses a co-curricular minor (or major) in the Dolan School of Business.

 INTL 1050 People, Places, and Global Issues 3 Credits

-Attributes: BUEL Business Elective, DEIE Diversity, Equality, and Inclusion Elective, MSID Magis Core: Interdisciplinary, PJST Peace and Justice Studies, WDIV World Diversity
+Attributes: BUEL Business Elective, DEIE Diversity, Equality, and Inclusion Elective, MSID Magis Core: Interdisciplinary, PJST Peace and Justice Studies

 This course introduces students to some of the fundamental concepts of International Studies.
 Major world regions and selected countries within them are discussed with respect to the people, and their physical, demographic, cultural, political, and economic characteristics.
 Several concepts and global issues are explored, among which the physical environment, conflict, inequality, global interconnectedness, and the movement of goods and people across borders are central.
 This course will emphasize contemporary events, particularly as they relate to the fundamental themes covered.
 Previously IL 0050 and INST 1050.